DietrichPaul/DualsystemCalculator/README.md

 # DualsystemCalculator
 We are currently learning the binary system / dual system in computer science classes. <br>
-That's why I wrote a converter for it.
+That's why I wrote a converter/ calculator for it.